McShelby/hugo-theme-relearn/exampleSite/content/cont/markdown.en.md

 ### Image Effects

 This theme allows additional non-standard formatting by setting query parameter at the end of the image URL.
-The default [behavior is configurable](cont/imageeffects) thru your `config.toml` or frontmatter parameter.
+The default [behavior is configurable](cont/imageeffects) thru your `hugo.toml` or frontmatter parameter.

 #### Resizing